omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 #### 3.3.2 Cost

 There is always a cost associated with operating a system.
-Although cost optimization may make for a better business sense, a near-zero cost networks will rarely achieve full trustlessness.
-We believe cost and security goes hand in hand.
-A project picking a trustless solution on the basis of lower cost should seriously consider the degree in which they may require Blockchain level of security guarantees.
-The risk and reward is highly dependent on the type of businesses and applications.
+Although cost optimization may make for a better business sense, near-zero cost networks will rarely achieve full trustlessness.
+We believe cost and security go hand in hand.
+A project picking a trustless solution on the basis of lower cost should seriously consider the degree in which they may require blockchain level of security guarantees.
+The risk and reward are highly dependent on the type of businesses and applications.

-As with performance, cost per transaction cannot be derived or compared in a trivial manner without taking in considerations multiple other factors eg. number of transactions per block, Ethereum gas price, gas usage.
+As with performance, cost per transaction cannot be derived or compared in a trivial manner without taking into consideration multiple other factors e.g. number of transactions per block, Ethereum gas price, gas usage.

 ##### Gas usage per number of transactions.

 Due to the nature of Plasma block submission, the gas amount usage is constant for any number of transactions in a Plasma block, due to the fact that Plasma block stores the Merkle root on Ethereum with data running off-chain.
-The Merkle root hash is a 32 byte string no matter how many transactions are included.
+The Merkle root hash is a 32-byte string no matter how many transactions are included.

 | Number of transactions per block | Gas used per block | Gas cost per transaction |
 | -------------------------------- | ------------------ | ------------------------ |